Canon G7 X Mark II vs G16

 In terms of chip-set technology, the G7X Mark II uses a more advanced image processing engine (DIGIC 7) than the G16 (DIGIC 6), with benefits for noise reduction, color accuracy, and processing speed.

 With 20MP, the G7X Mark II offers a higher resolution than the G16 (12MP), but the G7X Mark II nevertheless has larger individual pixels (pixel pitch of 2.41μm versus 1.87μm for the G16) due to its larger sensor.
-Moreover, the G7X Mark II is a somewhat more recent model (by 2 years and 5 months) than the G16, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the G7X Mark II is a much more recent model (by 2 years and 5 months) than the G16, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon PowerShot G7 X Mark II has a native sensitivity range from ISO 125 to ISO 12800, which can be extended to ISO 125-25600.
 The corresponding ISO settings for the Canon PowerShot G16 are ISO 80 to ISO 12800 (no boost).